LeonDlugosch/MetaSeq-Toolkit/README.md

 -t              [INT] Number of available threads; default: 16 -minR           [INT] [QC] Minimal read length (R1 & R2 read) after adapter and quality clipping.
 Shorter reads will be discarded; default = 100
--minQ           [INT] [QC] Minimal average Q-score within a 4bp sliding window. default: 20 -mem            [INT] [assembly] memory available for metaSPAdes assembly. default: 180GB -metaviral      [0/1] [assembly] assembly of viral contigs. default: 0 -k              [INT,INT,INT…] [assembly] k-mer size for assembly, default: 21,33,55 -complete_genes [0/1]
+-minQ           [INT] [QC] Minimal average Q-score within a 4bp sliding window. default: 20 -bac_only       [SWITCH] [rrna_depletion] if set: Only use bacterial 16S, 23S and 5S datasets to sort out rRNA sequences. default: off
--minlen         [INT] [filter_genes] Minimal length of genes in potential amino acid sequence. default: 210 (=70 amino acids) -mincov         [INT] [filter_genes] Minimal coverage for genes to be kept. default: 3 -cluster_method [usearch/cdhit] [cluster_genes] Cluster method used for clustering of nucleotide sequences. default: usearch -id             [INT] [cluster_genes] Threshold for nucleotide identity (%) clustering.
+-mem            [INT] [assembly] memory available for metaSPAdes assembly. default: 180GB -metaviral      [SWITCH] [assembly] assembly of viral contigs. default: 0 -k              [INT,INT,INT…] [assembly] k-mer size for assembly, default: 21,33,55 -complete_genes [SWITCH] [filter_genes] Only use genes with prodigal complete-flag. default: off -minlen         [INT] [filter_genes] Minimal length of genes in potential amino acid sequence. default: 210 (=70 amino acids) -mincov         [INT] [filter_genes] Minimal coverage for genes to be kept. default: 3 -cluster_method [usearch/cdhit] [cluster_genes] Cluster method used for clustering of nucleotide sequences. default: usearch -id             [INT] [cluster_genes] Threshold for nucleotide identity (%) clustering.
 Ignored if –no_cluster 1. default: 95
--no_cluster     [0/1] [cluster_genes] if set to 1: do not cluster genes. default: 0
--eval           [FLOAT] [classify] E-value threshold for classification default: 0.00001 -no_cazy        [0/1] [classify] if set to 1: do not classify sequences using the CAZyme database. default: 0 -no_kegg        [0/1] [classify] if set to 1: do not split amino acid sequences in parts for GHOSTKoala classification. default: 0
+-no_cluster     [SWITCH] [cluster_genes] if set : do not cluster genes. default: off -eval           [FLOAT] [classify] E-value threshold for classification default: 0.00001 -no_cazy        [SWITCH] [classify] if set: do not classify sequences using the CAZyme database. default: off -no_kegg        [SWITCH] [classify] if set: do not split amino acid sequences in parts for GHOSTKoala classification. default: off
--no_uniref      [0/1] [classify] if set to 1: do not classify sequences using the uniref90 database. default: 0 -no_tax         [0/1] [classify] if set to 1: do not classify sequences taxonomically using kaiju and RefSeq/ProGenomes databases. default: 0
+-no_uniref      [SWITCH] [classify] if set: do not classify sequences using the uniref90 database. default: off -no_tax         [SWITCH] [classify] if set: do not classify sequences taxonomically using kaiju and RefSeq/ProGenomes databases. default: off
 -prot_id        [INT] [classify] minimal amino acid sequence identity to CAZyme and UniRef90 database. default: 70 -db             [PATH] [map] Nucleotide sequence file for mapping of reads.
 Only required if module is run separately.
 ```